wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

 - each JSON file contains one object called the root object delimited with a starting `{` and closing `}` curly brace.
 - its attributes, separated by a comma, have a name or key that must be of type string and a value, which gives it a structure not unlike a python dictionary (or map)
-  - the value of a JSON object can represent a view types
+  - the value of a JSON object can represent a few types
     - a simple scalar type,
       - Strings, which use double-quotes
       - Numbers